 This recipe is based on the Banana Cake we used to serve at a restaurant where I worked as the pastry chef assistant.
 I hope you enjoy it as much as we do.

 Pumpkin Spice Banana Bread Batter Ingredients

-- buttermilk or faux buttermilk*see recipe card notes for making faux buttermilk
+- 1/2 cup buttermilk, room temperature (120g)**see recipe card notes for making faux buttermilk

 Pumpkin Seed Crunch Garnish